datahubio/blog/publish-your-obsidian-vault-with-datahub-cloud.md

 ![[Pasted image 20240708200035.png]]

 Wait for the process to finish.
-You'll get a prompt once the upload is complete, and you can visit your repository on GitHub’s website to see your uploaded vault.
+You'll get a prompt once the upload is complete, and you can visit your repository on GitHub's website to see your uploaded vault.

 ## Step 3: Publish Your Repository with DataHub Cloud